 Objective 6.2: Simplify the regulatory programs and protections to ease processing of development approvals involving Historic resources;

-Strategy 6.2.1: Develop procedures to coordinate and streamline review functions by multiple agencies.
+Strategy 6.2.1: Develop procedures to combine, coordinate and/or eliminate review functions by multiple agencies.
 Preservation of valuable historic resources must be ensured while expediting the reviews required by zoning and related laws.